 “FROM SEA TO SEA” AND CANADA WHIZ QUIZ FOR KIDS

 Together let’s explore the many facets of Canada – the land, its people, their history, and their achievements.
-Check out each month’s “From Sea to Sea” segment in our newsletter (posted here on our site) then follow the link to the corresponding “Canada Whiz Quiz”.
-Kids and Youth 18 and under can complete the online quiz before the end of the month to be entered into a monthly draw for 5 Euros cash AND to be entered into our Grand Draw in December!
+Check out each month’s “From Sea to Sea” segment in our newsletter then follow the link to the corresponding “Canada Whiz Quiz”.
+Kids and Youth 18 and under can complete the online quiz before the end of the month to be entered into a monthly draw for 5 Euros cash AND to be entered into our Grand Draw in May!

 - The travelling teddy bear program